Here are some Next.js specific types you can use.

 import { NextApiRequest, NextApiResponse } from 'next' export default (req: NextApiRequest, res: NextApiResponse) => { // ... }

-and use the built-in type AppProps
+AppYou can convert pages/_app.js into pages/_app.tsx and use the built-in type AppProps, like so:

 import { AppProps } from 'next/app' function App({ Component, pageProps }: AppProps) { return <Component {...pageProps} /> } export default App